f4exb/sdrangel/plugins/samplesource/bladerf2input/readme.md

 The ADC sample rate is the same for all Rx channels.
 The GUI of the sibling channel if present is adjusted automatically.

-<h3>7: Baseband center frequency position relative the the BladeRF Rx center frequency</h3>
+<h3>7: Baseband center frequency position relative to the BladeRF Rx center frequency</h3>

 Possible values are: